kkruecke/cplus-documentation/notes/variadic-templates.rst

 .. image:: ../images/recursive-tuple-layout.jpg
    :scale: 75 %

-.. todo:: Rewrite this code using the latest implementation in ~/w/tuple.
-Explain how the recursive struct ``tuple_elem`` only contains tpe definitions at the base struct of the hierarchy.
-Do this by adding default ctors that print out information that shows how the
-    typedef/using only occurs in the the base of the hierarchy.
-Point out that get<int>() is not recursive.
-Instead it immediately gets casts to the base of the hierarchy.

-.. todo:: For an example of print the type_info see `Variadic templates in C++ <https://eli.thegreenplace.net/2014/variadic-templates-in-c/>`_

 We can now instantiate tuples of varying types, but how do we access its elements?
 How do we retrieve or change, say, the ``int`` value above or that ``const char *``?
 It boils down to determing where the ``int tail;`` member is in the hierarchy.
-We know the ``int tail`` member it in the third level from the bottom.
+We know the ``int tail`` member is in the next to top level, which is also the third level from the bottom.
 To retrieve the corresponding ``int tail`` member, we use the variadic template function called ``get<size_t, tuple<Ts ...>``, which has a partial template specialization for ``get<0, tuple<class...Ts>()`` .
 This partial template specialization, in turn, contains two critical type definitions:

+1. ``using value_type = T&;``                     // Reference to tail's type.
-1. The base type of the tuple hierarchy for ``tuple<int, double, const char*>``
+2. ``using base_tuple_type = tuple<T, Rest...>;`` // The type of the tuple instance (of the base
-2. The type of FINISH THIS

-These type definitions rely on another recursive data structure (also defined using variadic class templates) ``tuple_elelment``. which paralells the ``tuple`` hierachy.
-But unlike ``tuple``, which contains a sole ``tail`` data member at each level of its recursive structure, ``elem_type_holder`` contains no data members.
-Instead it contains only the two *type definitions* mentioned above, defined by means of a using statement, at the bottom level of its hierarchy.
-By adding print statements to ``tuple_element``'s default constructors (which aren't actually needed) we can better see this:
+To understand these two type definitions we have to understand another recursive data structure, also defined using variadic class templates, ``tuple_elelment``, whose whole purpose is to provide type information for the ``tuple`` hierachy.
+Unlike ``tuple``, which contains a sole ``tail`` data member at each level of its recursive structure, ``tuple_element`` contains no data members.
+Instead it contains only the two *type definitions* mentioned above, defined by means of a using statement, and these two type definitions only occur, at the bottom level of the ``tuple_element`` hierarchy.

+To better grasp what is going on, we add print statements to ``tuple_element``'s default constructors.
+Note: The default constructor is not actually needed, but was added to understand ``tuple_element``'s role:

 .. code-block:: cpp